Jigsaw vs. Reciprocating Saw: Which Cutting Tool is Best for Your Project?

 Jigsaws also have a variable trigger, and many have additional speed control either via a dial or selectable ranges.
 This feature allows more precise setting of speed for cutting different materials.

-Selecting the correct blade is also important for optimum performance.
-The variety of blades for jigsaws usually includes metal or wood cutting (the latter also used for most plastics).
-Reciprocating saws also have these blade choices, but specialist blades are also available for cutting concrete block, fiberglass, or for tree pruning.
+Selecting the correct blade is also important for optimum performance; you can get specialist blades for jigsaws for metal or wood cutting (you can use the latter on most plastics, too).
+Reciprocating saws also have these blade choices, as well as specialized blades for cutting concrete block, fiberglass, and even tree pruning.
 These underline both the heavy-duty nature of reciprocating saws and their versatility.

 The reciprocating saw is generally the go-anywhere, cut-anything tool for yard and job site use, whether building, remodeling or demolishing.

-Jigsaws are capable of rapid cutting but their main advantage is greater control and therefore better accuracy, particularly when cutting boards or sheet material.
+Jigsaws are capable of rapid cutting.
+Their main advantage, however, is greater control and therefore better accuracy, particularly when cutting boards or sheet material.